 People have been thinking about, describing, and striving for ‘the good life’ or ‘quality of life’ for millennia.
 Since the 1950s, the concept of gross domestic product (GDP) has dominated discussions about economic progress and economic growth by nation states, and narrow concepts around income and financial value have come to dominate individual notions of worth and wealth.
 However the past few decades have seen a rising movement of people trying to describe and define ‘wellbeing’ and ‘quality of life’ in alternative ways – challenging the dominant capitalist and financial growth mode of thinking and building policy.

 This workshop series seeks to share information about different perspectives and stimulate discussion on these topics.
 The workshops are part of a larger project that invites individuals and organisations within the NENA network to share their ideas about how to define ‘quality of life’ and wellbeing in 21st Century Australia.

-In each online workshop, guest speakers will present their views on how quality of life and social wellbeing can be defined and then offer provocations on the subject, to stimulate thinking and discussions.
-Participants will then be invited in real time, to share their ideas and experiences.
+In each online workshop, guest speakers presented their views on how quality of life and social wellbeing can be defined and then offer provocations on the subject, to stimulate thinking and discussions.
+Participants were then invited to share their ideas and experiences.